 You could use this recipe with other nuts such as cashews or walnuts – or combine some!

 Keep in the fridge for no longer than 3-5 days.
 Separation will naturally occur, just shake well before using.

 That’s it you guys!
 Kind of amazing how easy that is.
 If you start reading your labels, you will see how many other additives are contained in the store-bought version (depends on the brand).
 And, I don’t know about you guys, but I am the only one in my family that really uses the almond milk – I can never finish an entire carton of almond milk by myself before it starts to go bad!
 I feel like I end up wasting it half the time.
 Here, I can control how much I make – for that reason, I tend to only make about a half-batch at a time.

-Alright – go forth and make almond milk you guys!
+Alright – go forth and make almond milk!
 And let me know if you have any other add-ins that you really like!

 - 1 cup raw almonds

 - pinch of salt